NexGen-3D-Printing/SteamMachine/README.md

 # NXG3D DIY SteamMachine

-Information and fixes for my DIY Steam Machine using the BC-250
+### Information and fixes for my DIY Steam Machine using the BC-250

-Link to my project on Printables: https://www.printables.com/model/1499974-nexgen3d-diy-steam-machine-powered-by-bazzite
+#### Link to my project on Printables: https://www.printables.com/model/1499974-nexgen3d-diy-steam-machine-powered-by-bazzite

-Bazzite optimisation scripts for the BC-250 SBC.
+#### Bazzite optimisation scripts for the BC-250 SBC

 This script does the following: